 Are you MEAC accredited?

 Will I be Certified as a Midwife when I am done with the course?
-This program does not make you a licensed midwife.
-There is no license available in Massachusetts.
-You can take what you have learned in this course and pursue the further clinical studies and on hands work that it takes to become a midwife. the National Registry of Midwives has examinations and requirements that you can work towards fulfilling to become a Certified professional midwife.
+This program does not make you a certified midwife.
+You can take what you have learned in this course and pursue the further clinical studies and on hands work that it takes to become a midwife.
+The National Registry of Midwives has examinations and requirements that you can work towards fulfilling to become a Certified Professional Midwife.
+See www.narm.org for more information on how to become a certified professional midwife.

 CPM Certification Information

 Students should contact NARM directly with any questions.
-The MMA Basic Midwifery Course is NOT accredited by the Midwifery Education Accreditation Council (MEAC) and so students who intend to become CPMs must use the PEP process.
+The MMA Basic Midwifery Course is NOT accredited by the Midwifery Education Accreditation Council (MEAC) and so students who intend to become CPMs after completing the MMA Basic Midwifery Course must use the PEP process.

 Students who think they may want to become CPMs should order the official NARM forms as early as possible, and begin the process of documenting their skills and competencies as they attain them.
 It is hard to go back and document after the fact.
 All skills and competencies identified in NARM’s forms must be signed off by a preceptor or instructor in order to qualify a candidate for the CPM credential.
 Course instructors and coordinators can sign off on skills that they have personally witnessed students demonstrating mastery of.
 Please make a point of requesting that instructors and/or coordinators sign off on your forms if you believe that it is appropriate/they have personally witnessed you performing a skill or competency with mastery.
 Signing off on your forms is ALWAYS at the instructor’s/coordinator’s discretion, and they may request further demonstration of your skills.

-The MMA Basic Midwifery Course is mainly intended to provide you with academic and didactic information about midwifery, with the intention that most practical skills though they may be taught in during program will be practiced and become adept at during an apprenticeship.
+The MMA Basic Midwifery Course is intended to provide you with academic and didactic information about midwifery.
+The intention is that most practical skills, though they will be taught during the course, will be practiced during a clinical apprenticeship.
 Clinical experience and training is a vital component to becoming a well trained midwife.
 That being said, some classes will focus on practical skills, and many will include a practical skills component.
 There is one skills practice day scheduled for the end of each year, which will give students a chance to practice skills learned throughout the course, demonstrate their skills to experienced midwives, and get signed off.